iter8-tools/docs/docs/getting-started/first-release.md

 ???+ warning "Before you begin"
     1. Ensure that you have a Kubernetes cluster and the [`kubectl`](https://kubernetes.io/docs/reference/kubectl/) and [`helm`](https://helm.sh/) CLIs.
 You can create a local Kubernetes cluster using tools like [Kind](https://kind.sigs.k8s.io/) or [Minikube](https://minikube.sigs.k8s.io/docs/).
     2. Install [Istio](https://istio.io).
-It suffices to install the [demo profile](https://istio.io/latest/docs/setup/getting-started/), for exampke by using: `istioctl install --set profile=demo -y`
+It suffices to install the [demo profile](https://istio.io/latest/docs/setup/getting-started/), for example by using: `istioctl install --set profile=demo -y`

 ## Install the Iter8 controller